arduino/docs-content/content/software/app-lab/tutorials/04.examples/all-examples.md

 #### Bricks Used

-- **motion_detection:** For processing accelerometer data and detect movement patterns using machine learning.
+- **motion_detection:** For processing accelerometer data and detecting movement patterns using machine learning.
 - **web_ui:** Brick to create a web interface to display the accelerometer data and the detected movements.

 ### Person Classifier on Camera